NinevaStudios/nineva-docs/docs/ue-plugins/android-goodies-unreal.md

 ![](images/android-goodies/hardware/Scr_VibrationPattern.png)

-!> ***Note:*** pass the index of the element in the intervals array, from which to repeat the sequence, or -1 for a single playback.
+!> Pass the index of the element in the intervals array, from which to repeat the sequence, or -1 for a single playback.

 ### Vibration effects

-!> ***Note:*** call `AreVibrationEffectsSupported` to know, whether the vibration effects are supported on the device.
+!> Call `AreVibrationEffectsSupported` to know, whether the vibration effects are supported on the device.
 Use simple vibrations if it returns false.

 Call the `VibrateWithEffect` function to vibrate with one of the following effects: